 The most common causes of male infertility are azoospermia (no sperm cells are produced) and oligospermia (few sperm cells are produced).
 Sometimes, sperm cells are malformed or they die before they can reach the egg.
 In rare cases, infertility in men is caused by a genetic disease such as cystic fibrosis or a chromosomal abnormality.

 For men with low sperm count or motility issues, clinically proven supplements are available that can improve sperm parameters.
-Shop Male Supplements
+SpermCheck is a corporate sponsor of the American Pregnancy Association and they provide an at-home semen analysis.
+You can learn more here.
+To help with your semen quality you may Shop Male Supplements.

 What causes infertility in women?